-The Commerce Commission's Gas Distribution Services Input Methodologies Determination 2012 (IMs)5 requires First Gas to disclose its pricing methodology and provide:
+The Commerce Commission's ID Determination requires Firstgas to disclose its pricing methodology and provide:

-- An explanation of the extent of consistency of our pricing methodology with the Pricing Principles; or - Reasons for any inconsistency between our pricing methodology with the Pricing Principles.6
+- An explanation of the extent of consistency of our pricing methodology with the Pricing Principles (which are defined in the Input Methodology)5 or - Reasons for any inconsistency between our pricing methodology with the Pricing Principles.6

-The Commerce Commission's Pricing Principles are provided in section 16, along with an explanation of how we have reflected these principles in this pricing methodology.
+The Commerce Commission's Pricing Principles are provided in section 16 of this DPM, along with an explanation of how we have reflected these principles in this pricing methodology.

-In applying the Commerce Commission's Pricing Principles, First Gas does not rank one objective higher than others but seeks to achieve the best balance between competing principles to achieve our business objectives.
+In applying the Commerce Commission's Pricing Principles, Firstgas does not rank one objective higher than others but seeks to achieve the best balance between competing principles to achieve our business objectives.
 This approach will always have an element of judgement involved, and we seek to provide additional detail in this DPM where this judgement has been applied.